Shopify/sewing-kit-next/packages/plugin-package-build/README.md

 ## Usage

-Add `packageBuild` to your sewing-kit plugins.
+Add `packageBuild` to your loom plugins.

 ```js
 import {createPackage, Runtime} from '@sewing-kit/core';